prof-rossetti/georgetown-opim-557-201803/projects/exec-dashboard/project.md

 Rename the first sheet to "Interface".
 Create a new blank worksheet called "Data" and another called "Dashboard".

 Download the [example monthly sales CSV files](data/) for use during the development process.
 Your submission should be able to process any of these CSV files in any order.
+The expected name for any of these files resembles "sales-`YYYYMM`.csv", where `YYYY` represents the year and `MM` represents the month number.
 The expected CSV headers for any of these files are: `date`, `product`, `unit price`, `units sold`, and `sales price`, in that order, assumed to exist on the very first row in the CSV file.
 The professor will use similar files when evaluating your submission.

 Your submission should adhere to the following requirements, as detailed in the corresponding sections below: